Phileosopher/commonplace/lawsaxioms-large.md

 Mooers' Law - People only gather information from a system if it's less trouble than not knowing.

-Narrative Gravity Law - People are drawn to [stories](stories-why.md) that skew facts proportional to how many people believe those stories.

 Orgel's Second Rule - The collective system is smarter than anyone in it.

 Poe's Law - Every parody will eventually be mistaken by someone else as truth.